 BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Humira is a prescription medication approved by the Food and Drug Administration (FDA) to treat ankylosing spondylitis, psoriatic arthritis, plaque psoriasis, rheumatoid arthritis, juvenile idiopathic arthritis, Crohn’s disease, ulcerative colitis, uveitis, and hidradenitis suppurativa.
+Humira is a prescription medication approved by the Food and Drug Administration (FDA) to treat adults with active ankylosing spondylitis.
+Humira is also indicated to treat uveitis, a type of eye inflammation that develops in 25 to 40 percent of people with spondyloarthritis.
 Humira may be prescribed in cases where other drugs have proven ineffective or intolerable.
 Humira is also known by its drug name, Adalimumab.